martzoukos/contentful-blog-in-5-min/docs/GETTING-STARTED.md

 ## Create a config file

-Now that you have the Contentful setup done it's time set the configuration to run the project.
-To make this project run locally you have to create a `.contentful.js` in the root of the directory.
-You can find a `.contentful.sample` file which shows you what you have to define.
+Now that you have the Contentful setup done, it's time to define the configuration to run the project.
+To make this project work locally you have to rename the `.contentful.sample` in the root of the directory to `.contentful.js`.
+You have to set two values:

 Needed config data:
-- the ID of the space where your data lives
+- the ID of the space where your data lives - `CTF_SPACE_ID`
-- the CDA access token so that you can fetch the data
+- the Content Delivery API token so that you can fetch the data - `CTF_ACCESS_TOKEN`

 ```javascript
 module.exports = {